-The certificates of deposit bear interest at rates between .57% and 1.08%, and mature in May of 2023.
+The certificates of deposit held at December 31, 2022 bore interest at rates between 0.57% and 1.08% and matured in May of 2023.

 Note E - Pledges Receivable

 The Organization held a fundraising campaign for funds to construct a new house and a family room.
 Promises to give are restricted to payment of the costs of building the new facilities.
 The promises to give are unconditional.
 There are no amounts that are considered uncollectible.